 Keep in mind, though, that failure to wear a helmet might reduce your settlement if you suffered head injuries.
 The insurance company or defendant might argue helmet use may have prevented or reduced severity of the injury.
 Talk to your attorney about how your helmet use may factor into your claim and whether it might have any bearing on emotional or noneconomic damages you might recover.

-If you’re in or around Des Moines and need legal assistance after a serious motorcycle accident, call Walker, Billingsley & Bair at (515) 440-2852 or contact us via our online form to set up a consultation.
+If you’re in need legal assistance after a serious motorcycle accident, call Walker, Billingsley & Bair at (515) 440-2852 or contact us via our online form to set up a consultation.